AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 >[!TIP]
 >
 >The full set of parameters, exact syntax, and important information like what parameters can not be changed later, [can be referenced in the API documentation.](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/createNetworkInfrastructure)

-### Disabling Dedicated Egress IP Address {#disabling-dedicated-egress-IP-address}

-To **disable** Dedicated Egress IP Address from a particular environment, invoke `DELETE [/program/{programId}/environment/{environmentId}/advancedNetworking]()`.

-For more information on the APIs, see the [Cloud Manager API Documentation](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/#operation/disableEnvironmentAdvancedNetworkingConfiguration).

 ### Traffic Routing {#dedcated-egress-ip-traffic-routing}